 Students Off Campus, an organization for students living in the area, provides an information service and a hospitality program during Welcome Week, and an opportunity to affiliate with the organization for activities throughout the year.
-This year the Union is setting aside a room specifically for the use of off-campus students.
+The Union has set aside a room specifically for the use of off-campus students.